Anni-Bamwenda/Industry_Classification-Project/README.md

 * NMF(Non-Negative Matrix Factorization)
 NMF utilizes linear algebra and the concept of matrix multiplication to reduce the features of the document-term matrix to create topics.
 Our NMF matrix will decompose the document-term matrix into two smaller matrices —  The document-topic matrix (U) and the topic-term matrix (W) — each populated with unnormalized probabilities.

+This is how it works:

 ![This is an image](https://miro.medium.com/max/1400/1*ru1Ek9T3FjkehDkD8FZoHQ.jpeg)

 ### WordCloud